guardian/login.gutools/README.md

 Users that can change the switch will have their userId and a password hash stored in DynamoDB.

 `userId` is the username of a Guardian email address e.g joe.bloggs if the email address is joe.bloggs@guardian.co.uk `passwordHash` is generated using [bCrypt](https://github.com/t3hnar/scala-bcrypt).
-To generate a hash:
+To generate a hash, checkout this repository and run:
 ```
 sbt console
 import com.github.t3hnar.bcrypt._